ashleychontos/pySYD/docs/quickstart.rst

    of iterations the pipeline will run for.
 In this case, the pipeline will run for 200 steps, which allows us to bootstrap uncertainties on our derived properties.

-Now, the output for the above command is actually quite long, so we will break it down into four different sections and explain each in more detail.
+After hitting return, you'll immediately notice that the output for the above command is actually quite long.
+Not to worry though - we will break it down into four different sections and explain each in great detail.
 In fact, each of the four sections correspond to the four main ``pySYD`` steps discussed in the summary above.

 .. _stepone: